hubtype/botonic/packages/botonic-plugin-nlu/README.md

 ## What Does This Plugin Do?

-Botonic Plugin NLU allows you to use the trained models with [Botonic NLU](https://github.com/hubtype/botonic/tree/master/packages/botonic-nlu) and use them to predict intents from the user inputs for your bot.
+Botonic Plugin NLU allows you to predict intents from the user inputs for your bot.

-To set up a template using Botonic NLU with Botonic Plugin NLU, you can create a bot by running the following command:
+To set up a new template using Botonic Plugin NLU, you can create a bot by running the following command:

 ```shell
 $ botonic new {BOT_NAME} nlu
 ```

-Alternatively, if you already have a project, you can follow the steps below to setup Botonic Plugin NLU.
+Alternatively, if you already have a project, you can follow the steps below to setup it up.

 ## Setup